Buying A House After A Short Sale

 - 4 Years from a Short Sale or Deed in Lieu

 Jumbo loans are loans that are above the Fannie Mae and Freddie Mac loan limits.
 These loans are funded by price institutions and the underwriting guidelines are going to vary widely depending on the financing institution you are working with.
 The 4-year requirement mentioned above is an average.
-You may be able to find lenders that offer a shorter time period in exchange for a higher down payment and/or interest rate.
+You may be able to find lenders that offer a shorter time period to buy another home after a short sale in exchange for a higher down payment and/or interest rate.

 Track Your Credit